ui-extension

 val fragment = YourFragment()

-when binding.
+when attaching.

 The following example